AntonRassadin/Responsive-Web-Site-Sushi/README.md

 # Responsive Web Site Sushi

-A responsive web site maked from guideline, using Bootstrap and jQuery.
+A responsive web site, maked using Bootstrap and jQuery.